Here's what the steps look like to learn Python in the best way possible:

 Data Types allow us to work with numerous datasets at once.
 For example, Python lists help us store multiple elements together and allow us to work with them.

-Mastering fundamentals doesn't mean reading tutorials and watching two-hour-long YouTube videos.
-You have to understand the concept and the use case behind each concept.
+Mastering fundamentals doesn’t mean only reading tutorials or sitting through a two-hour-long YouTube video.
+To truly master the fundamentals, you have to understand how each concept works and its use cases.

-Here are a few tips you can follow while learning fundamental concepts:
+Here’s a few tips to follow while learning the fundamentals:

 1. Learn the concept

-First, learn each concept theoretically - read tutorials or course content.
-Understand WHAT and HOW behind every topic.
+First, learn each concept theoretically through tutorials or courses.
+Understand the what and the how behind every concept.

-You will then learn to use the variables through syntax and examples, which covers the HOW part.
+You’ll then learn to use the variables through syntax and examples — the how.

-The goal here is to write code yourself.
-Do this for every concept you encounter.
-If you are just reading the course without practicing yourself, you are only getting a false feeling of accomplishment.
+The goal here is to write code yourself for every new concept you learn.
+If you’re just reading a course or tutorial without any hands-on practice, you’ll feel like you accomplished something significant — but it’ll only be a false sense of accomplishment.

-This is the hard way but the right way to learn Python.
+This is the hard way to learn Python.
+But it’s also the right way.

 Step 2: Practice by Building Projects